 Andalucia is justifiably famous for its excellent gastronomic scene.
-Using first-class ingredients grown throughout the region's lands and caught along its extensive coastline, cutting-edge dishes… More →
+Using first-class ingredients grown throughout the region and caught along its extensive coastline, such as jamon iberico,… More →

 Go into any bar and observe the clientele, whether standing at the bar or at small shelf-like bars along the walls, each is likely to have a small plate with a few bites of something to eat - a “… More →

 Granada is renowned for its amazing tapas and for being one of the few places left in Spain where you can order a drink and be given a free tapa with it.
 The city is full of tapas bars, from the… More →

 Sometimes tapas menus can be confusing, especially when they bad or no English translations.
 Here is our Ultimate Tapas Guide List of the most common tapas served here in Andalucia:

 Tapas a Bite of Spain is filled with scrumptious cold salads, sauces, dips and dressings, bite-sized bits of the best Spanish cured hams and aged cheeses, traditional flavours off the griddle and… More →